VikIsNoobAtCoding/VikIsNoobAtCoding/README.md

 - 👋 Hi, I’m @VikIsNoobAtCoding
-- 👀 I’m interested in data science, machine learning and deep learning.
+- 👀 I’m interested in machine learning and embedded.
-- 🌱 I’m currently learning python basics and beyond
+- 🌱 I’m currently learning RUST basics and beyond.
 - 💞️ I’m looking to collaborate on projects related to my fields of interest.
-- 📫 How to reach me: viktorpetrichev@gmail.com
+- 📫 How to reach me: victorpetrichev@gmail.com
 - 😄 Pronouns: Viktoooooor
 - ⚡ Fun fact: If you have a rabbit as a pet it may be good to go wireless with everything.